C. R. Chaudhary: Minister of State, Commerce and Industry (Additional Charge)

 In September 2017 Chaudhary was given additional charge of Minister of State, Commerce and Industry.
 While he was in office the Foreign Direct Investments (FDI) of India increased from $152 billion in year 2010-2014 to $218 billion in 2014- Feb 2018.
 25 Sectors covering 100 areas of FDI policy have undergone reforms.
 The process of granting FDI approval has been erased with dissolution of FIPB.
 During his tenure India rank improved from 142 to 100 on world Banks Doing Business Assessment.
 In a boost to Make in India Campaign of Government of India a jump of 15 places was seen by India in Global Innovation Index.
 While in Logistic Performance index a jump of 19 places was seen.
 On global competitiveness index a jump of 32 places was seen.

 Personal life

-Chaudhary describes himself as a compassionate and sensitive person with deep conviction of providing benefit of governance to the last person.
-He is vegetarian by diet, religious by faith and a strong believer of symbiotic relation between art of spiritualism and science of governance.
-He has been associated with girl child education and has served as Honorary Chairman of Veer Teja Mahila Shikshan & Shoudh Sansthan Marwar Mundwa.
+Chaudhary is vegetarian by diet, an adherent of his religion and a strong believer of symbiotic relation between art of spiritualism and science of governance.
+He has been a proponent of education for girls and has served as Honorary Chairman of Veer Teja Mahila Shikshan & Shoudh Sansthan Marwar Mundwa.
 In these institutions girls are provided education from class VI to B.Ed. at a very affordable cost.
 Very poor and orphaned girls are provided free education.

 CR Chaudhary with Minister of Consumer Affair Food and Public Distribution Mr Ramvilas Paswan.